 Everything is Miscellaneous

 The Book of Disquiet

-Tyler Cowen is an economist, academic and writer.
+Tyler Cohen is an economist, academic and writer.
 Cowen is the Holbert C Harris Chair of economics and Professor at George Mason University.
 He is co-author of the economics blog Marginal Revolution.
 He contributes to the New York Times, The New Republic and The Wilson Quarterly.
 Cowen is also general director of the Mercatus Center at George Mason University.

 Tell me about the Clay Shirky book.